Last year was one for the records! So many people have been sick, lost jobs, businesses, homes, and lives. 2022 hopefully will be better.

 Treating others like we would like to be treated is not just a Christian idea.
 Other world religions hold the same recommendation.
 For example, “Hurt not others with that which pains yourself,” is a quote from 560 BC from the Buddhist Udanavarga 5:18.

 Try to show some love, patience, compassion, empathy, and friendliness to those who are feeling sad, depressed, overwhelmed or lost.
 When we encounter someone not doing their job as well as usual, ask them if they are okay.
 They may have more burdens on their shoulders or more pain in their lives than we know.
 We may feel that way ourselves someday.
 Think how it would feel if we were in their shoes.

 Remember the animals and plants and insects living on this earth and have consideration for their lives, when possible, regardless of how small or insignificant they may seem.
 Protect them when we can because all life has meaning to the one who holds it.

 Scientists are finding such amazing, useful facts about plant and even insect lives that may be of value someday.
 Cherish this world and those who live with us on this earth.

 Cherish our own lives and take care of ourselves.
 Commit to understanding ourselves and others in order to make compassion and empathy a way of life.
 Put ourselves in the other person’s situation and think how differently, or more often than not, how similarly we would handle the same situation.

-Learn who we are and commit to healing the wounds that plague us and make our lives and those around us less than peaceful.
-Love ourselves and see ourselves as others see us.
+Learn who you are and commit to healing the wounds that plague you and make your life, and those around you, less than peaceful.
+Love yourself and see yourself as others see you.
 It can be a positive and eye opening experience.

 Jesus taught, “Love your neighbor as yourself.”